 An ability to use scientific knowledge, understanding, and inquiry skills to identify questions, acquire new knowledge, explain science phenomena […] and draw evidence-based conclusions in making sense of the world, and to recognise how understandings of […] science help us make responsible decisions and shape our interpretations of information.

-We are of course “a part of all we have met”, (Tennyson) and so our conditioning plays a great role in how we perceive things.
+We are of course “a part of all we have met”, (Tennyson) and so our conditioning plays a great role in how we perceive things completely different than others.

 The Rorschach test is a psychological test in which subjects’ perceptions of inkblots are recorded and then analysed using psychological interpretation, complex algorithms, or both.
 Some psychologists use this test to examine a person’s personality characteristics and emotional functioning.
 It has been employed to detect underlying thought disorder, especially in cases where patients are reluctant to describe their thinking processes openly.
 The test is named after its creator, Swiss psychologist Hermann Rorschach.

 We read in all the ages.
 We have mysterious inclinations, our own intuitions, our individuality toward what we want to read from our childhood.
 Even our most ancient works in moving us become part of our immediate experience.